 What is boreout?

-Philippe Rothlin and Peter Werder identified Boreout in 2007.
-They are two Swiss business consultants who examined the causes and impact of this under recognised syndrome.
-Boreout is an imbalance between time spent at work and the volume of tasks to be performed, among other things.
+Philippe Rothlin and Peter Werder, two Siwss business consultants, identified Boreout in 2007.
+They examined the causes and impact of this under recognised syndrome.
+Among other things, boreout is an imbalance between time spent at work and the volume of tasks (or meaningful tasks) to be performed.
 Other characteristics can include: